Toronto, Kansas, is a small town in southwest Woodson County on the Verdigris River.

 In 1878, Dr. A. H. Mann returned to Toronto after serving several more years as a physician in the Army.
 During that time, he had accompanied George Custer’s command on the Yellowstone and Black Hills expedition in 1873.
 After being ordered to the Grand River Agency in Dakota Territory, he was severely wounded by Indians in May 1874.
 When ordered out on Custer’s fatal expedition to the Little Bighorn in 1875, he telegraphed his resignation and went to Chicago, Illinois, where he practiced his profession for about three years.
 After returning to Kansas, he spent the rest of his life in Toronto.

 Without a railroad, Toronto grew slowly.
-In 1880, it was called home to just 88 people.
+In 1880, it was home to just 88 people.
 In November 1881, nearly 12 years after its founding, it had but two stores and eight or ten dwellings.
 However, that changed when the St. Louis, Fort Scott & Wichita Railway extended its line from Eureka, Kansas, to Toronto in 1882.

-Toronto, Kansas School, 1911. colorized
+Toronto, Kansas School, 1911.

 In 1882, a new two-story schoolhouse was built for $3,000.
 With four rooms, it could seat over 200 students.
 At this time, the town boasted six general stores, a grocery store, a drug store, a hardware store, two hotels, two physicians, a meat market, a furniture store, two harness shops, two millinery shops, a restaurant, and two lumberyards.
 The Toronto Mills were also operating with the sawmill having a capacity of 4,000 feet per day, and the grist mill, with 60 barrels of flour per 24 hours.
 A 25-horsepower engine furnished power.
 Except for the mills at Neosho Falls, this was the only other mill in the county.
-By 1890, Toronto was called home to 552 people.
+By 1890, Toronto was home to 552 people.

-By 1910, Toronto was called home to 627 people, served by the Atchison, Topeka & Santa Fe Railroad and the Missouri Pacific Railroads.
+By 1910, Toronto was home to 627 people, served by the Atchison, Topeka & Santa Fe Railroad and the Missouri Pacific Railroads.
 By then, it was incorporated and featured all lines of mercantile interests, good schools, churches, banking facilities, and a weekly newspaper called the Republican.
 In 1914, the Toronto High School opened.

-Toronto saw its most significant drop in population since its founding in the 1950 census when the number fell18.6%.
+Toronto saw its most significant drop in population since its founding in the 1950 census, when the number fell 18.6%.
 It was then home to 600 people.
-The 1950s were a quiet time for Toronto until 1954 when the Army Corps of Engineers began to dam the Verdigris River to make Toronto Lake.
+The 1950s were a quiet time for Toronto until 195,4 when the Army Corps of Engineers began to dam the Verdigris River to make Toronto Lake.
 By 1960, Toronto Lake was officially open for flood control.
 In 1964, Cross Timbers State Park was established around Toronto Lake, which continues to bring in visitors today.
 The 1,075-acre state park is located just south of Toronto.
 The park is adjacent to the 4,600-acre Toronto Wildlife Area and has numerous access points to the 2,800-acre Toronto Lake.

 The high school closed in the 1970s when the town was consolidated with other districts.

-As of the 2020 census, the population of the city was 206.
+As of the 2020 census, the city’s population was 206.

-©Kathy Alexander/Legends of Kansas, updated December 2023.
+©Kathy Weiser/Legends of Kansas, updated March 2026.

 Also See: